 A Mapinfo TAB file is a geospatial vector data format for geographic information system (GIS) software developed by Mapinfo.
 The TAB file links all other files together and holds the information about the dataset.
 The tab file links the .DAT, .IND, .MAP and .ID files together and turns them into a map.
 The TAB format is one of the most used formats in GIS software like Arcgis, QGIS, Mapinfo or Tableau Software.

 What software opens a MapinfoTAB file?

 Import a TAB file into the Spotzi Mapbuilder?

-The Spotzi Mapbuilder doesn’t support TAB formats.
+Spotzi Studio doesn’t support TAB formats.
 That’s why you need to convert the file to a shapefile first.
 Read our documentation on how to convert a Mapinfo TAB file to a shapefile.